eag75/eag75/README.md

 - 👋 Hi, I’m @eag75
 - 👀 I work as a Linux and Windows system administrator.
 - 🌱 I'm currently learning more Python ...
-- 💞️ I have experience with Bash Script, SQL, Java, Python and C#.
+- 💞️ I have experience with Bash Script, Powershell, SQL, Java, Python and C#.
 - 📫 I work and program mainly on a Fedora Linux desktop.

 <!---